Projection-Based Solver for Viscoelastic Stokes Flow using FFTs: Fluid Dynamics for Polymer Suspensions

+where $\underline{\boldsymbol{\sigma}}$ is an appropriately chosen fluid stress,~\textit{e.g.}, see Eq.~\eqref{eq:sig_newt}, which is sourced by an externally applied force $\boldsymbol{f}_{\mathrm{ext}}$.
+The gradient with respect to position is given by $\boldsymbol{\nabla}_{\boldsymbol{r}}$ and the inner product is written using `$\cdot$'.
+Equation~\eqref{eq:inc} implies that flow is volume preserving, while Eq.~\eqref{eq:Stokes} describes momentum transport.

-The behavior of the fluid is set by specifying a constitutive equation for the stress~\cite{morozov2015introduction}.
-For the Navier-Stokes equations as we will consider them, the stress tensor is given by
+The behavior of the fluid is set by specifying a constitutive equation for the stress.
+For a simple or Newtonian fluid, like water, the stress tensor is given by

-which is appropriate to model a Newtonian fluid.
 Here, we split off the homogeneous pressure $p$ contribution (thermodynamic in origin; $\underline{\mathbb{I}}_{3}$ is the identity tensor) from the dissipative aspects caused by local changes in velocity.
-The proportionality constant $\mu_{s}$ represents the fluid's dynamic viscosity, and
+The proportionality constant $\mu_{s}$ represents the solvent's dynamic viscosity, and

 is the strain-rate tensor~\footnote{Here, we adhere to the definition without the introduction of a factor $1/2$, as this will make $\dot{\underline{\boldsymbol{\gamma}}}$ the outcome of taking the upper-convected derivative of the identity (barring minus sign).} with the superscript $T$ representing transposition.
-This represents the local deformation rate induced by flow.
-Note that in such a `simple' fluid, there is only a linear relation between the deviatoric part of the stress and the rate of strain --- the incompressibility criterion makes $\dot{\underline{\boldsymbol{\gamma}}}$ traceless.
-This is appropriate to describe common molecular solvents, such as water, alcohol, a wide variety of oils, \textit{etc.}
+Note that the incompressibility criterion makes $\dot{\underline{\boldsymbol{\gamma}}}$ traceless.

 More complicated fluid responses can be obtained by,~\textit{e.g.}, suspending polymers in such media.
 A common way of capturing the viscoelastic response of a `complex' fluid containing a small volume fraction of polymers is to use the Oldroyd-B constitutive relation